centrifuge/documentation/docs/tinlake/contracts/contracts.md

 Let's say `Shelf.balanceRequest()` returns that 75 DAI are available.
 The Distributor calls for the debt of senior first. `Senior.debt()` says that 60 DAI debt are outstanding.
 Thus Distributor calls `Senior.repay(60 DAI)` first and then repays the remain to the Junior Tranche with `Junior.repay(15 DAI)`.

 ### Junior/Senior Tranche
-The Tranche contract is responsible for tracking investments from investors and its outstanding debt.
+The `Tranche` contract is responsible for tracking investments from investors and its outstanding debt.
 The debt is calculated with an external interest accrual function that can be configured at deployment.
 It mints/burns and transfers tokens to investors in exchange for `Currency` ERC20.

 It requires an ERC20 contract to be configured that is used to track ownership by an investor in the tranche.
-The tranche itself does not have any logic to enforce limits and permissions on who may invest and redeem how much at what point in tiem.
+The Tranche itself does not have any logic to enforce limits and permissions on who may invest and redeem how much at what point in time.
 This responsibility is delegated to an `Operator` contract that can implement different mechanisms (for example an automated market maker, auction contracts or a trusted fund manager).

 #### `borrow(address usr, uint amount)` and `repay(address usr, uint amount)`
 The `Distributor` interacts with the Tranches using the `borrow` and `repay` methods.
 These methods tell the Tranche to move funds to the specified address.
 Internally the Tranche updates the borrowed balance and can instruct the `Assessor` to start accruing interest.